You are $75 away from free shipping

-Tip #1: Apply broad-spectrum sunscreen prior to exposure.
 Don’t wait until the very last minute to tackle sun protection.
 The Food and Drug Administration (FDA) recommends applying sunscreen 30 minutes before you go outside, in order to have enough time for it to provide the maximum benefit.

-Tip #7: Don’t resort to using tanning beds.
 Sun care and self-tanning are forever intertwined, so we can’t leave you without a reminder not to try and tan in a tanning bed.
 With your summer glow long gone, it may be tempting, but you’ll be better off using a self-tanner.
-Try the L'Oréal Paris Sublime Bronze™ Hydrating Self-Tanning Milk Medium for a natural-looking tan.
+Try the L'Oréal Paris Sublime Bronze Self-Tanning Water Mousse for a lightweight, natural-looking tan.

 Next up: 9 Beauty Hacks to Add to Your Winter Skin Care Routine